SquidDev/urn/docs/lib.prelude.md

 *Defined at lib/table.lisp:9:1*

-Return the value given by `KEY` in the association list `LIST`, or, in the case that it does not exist, the value `OR`-`VAL`, which can be nil.
+Return the value given by `KEY` in the association list `LIST`, or, in the case that it does not exist, the value `OR-VAL`, which can be nil.

 ### Example:
 ```cl